duckafire/duckafire.github.io/code-conventions.md

 10. All properties must be declared inside *constructors*.
 11. `this.` must be used to prefix all use of class properties.
 12. Use semicolon based in C rules.

-## NodeJS

-1. They only must be used to create *HTML chunks*.
-2. New scripts must be stored in `nodejs/create/`.
-3. Script arguments were not be required.